jxin31415/virtual-cloth/README.md

 We use a similar method to the Menger sponge, where we'll duplicate points when they need to be used for multiple triangles.
 Normals are calculated by finding the plane that defines the triangle.
 A future extension would be to make this normal calculation smoother.

 ## Collisions
-We do some rudimentary collision tracking, which...
+We do some rudimentary collision tracking, such as colliding with the floor or with a sphere.

 ## Scenes
 We have some different scenes, they can be set using the number keys.